Genital piercing: Skin of the penis shaft and scrotum

 Foreskin piercing passes through the penile prepuce on the dorsal, ventral or lateral side.
-It is required that the male isn't circumcised.
+It is required that the male is not circumcised.
 The frenum piercing passes through the penile frenum, a small skin bridge that connects the glans with the shaft skin.
 This anatomical part is also often missing in circumcised men.
-The hafada piercing is situated on the skin of the scrotum.
+The hafada piercing is situated on the skin of the scrotum while a transscrotal piercing travels through it.
 As an intermediate version between frenulum and hafada, the lorum piercing (low frenum) sits at the point where penis and scrotum connect.
 The Jacob's Ladder is a ladder from frenum to scrotum.
 The guiche piercing is a body piercing on the perineum.
 These piercings play a lesser role in adding stimulation and more or less fulfill only a decorative purpose.

 Female genital piercings

 In female individuals as well, various anatomical parts can be suitable for piercings.
-These include the mons pubis, the clitoral hood, the (inner and outer) labia and the vulval vestibule (which is the area surrounding the vaginal opening).
+These include the mons pubis, the clitoral hood, the outer, inner labia and the vulval vestibule (which is the area surrounding the vaginal opening).

 Clitoris and clitoral hood

 The glans of the clitoris itself can be pierced.
-Since this anatomical part is too small in many cases, this piercing is not very common.
-In contrast, the clitoral hood piercing is the most common genital piercing for female bodied individuals.
+Since this anatomical part is too small in many cases and is susceptible to nerve damage, this piercing is not very common.
+In contrast, the clitoral hood piercing is the most common genital piercing for women.
 It can be applied horizontally and vertically.
 The deep hood piercing is a variation of the clitoral hood piercing that pass deeper through the clitoral hood.
 The Isabella piercing passes vertically through the clitoral shaft and is rather complicated to pierce.